Page 2 of 6

 Fifty-two percent of the Bitterroot National Forest is contained in the Bitterroot-Selway Wilderness, the Frank Church River of No Return Wilderness, and the Anaconda-Pintler Wilderness, where "earth and its community of life are untrammeled by man."

 An additional eighteen percent of the Forest's acreage includes semi-primitive recreational land, wildlife preservation areas, and small ecosystems known as Resource Natural Areas.
-Six percent--principally the high rocky ridges of the Bitterroot Mountains--are classified as "unsuitable timberland."
-Twenty-four percent of the entire Forest is "suitable timberland."
+Six percent — principally the high rocky ridges of the Bitterroot Mountains — are classified as "unsuitable timberland."
+A mere twenty-four percent of the entire Forest is "suitable timberland."

 Until after World War II, logging was comparatively limited, and was confined largely to the lower fringes of the valley, where the best of the yellow pine forest was cut down by the 1920s.
 Since 1955, however, only 35% of the entire "suitable timberland" has been subjected to logging.

 During the 1960s the annual harvest reached a peak of nearly 70% of the annual estimated growth of trees in the Forest.
 By the 1990s it had dropped to about 10% of the annual growth.
 Today, even discounting an annual timber death-rate of 20%, it is clear that the forest is still growing — and dying — much faster than it is being harvested.1